KeepMyStuff/lms/README.md

-# LMS
+# Photon
-Learning Management System
+Extremely fast, modern and lightweight Learning Management System for high schools built on top of cutting-edge technologies.

 ### Features